 Strongly Consider An Internship

 Though often unpaid (many people have strong reservations about this), an internship is a surefire way to generate professional experience and good connections that are relevant to your major or field of study.
 Some undergraduates try to graduate with two internships under their belt, which isn’t necessary to be successful but would definitely give you more than a leg up on the competition.
-Accruing relevant professional experience comes down to being proactive and planning ahead, so once you’ve found a major track that you really enjoy and see yourself being happy and successful in, network with professors, TAs and your career center to search for internship opportunities.
+Accruing relevant, professional experience comes down to being proactive and planning ahead, so once you’ve found a major track that you really enjoy and can see yourself being happy and successful in, network with professors, TAs, and your career center to search for internship opportunities.
 On-campus job fairs are also a good way to see what’s happening with current and future job markets.

 Many college campuses are huge, and the University of Akron is no exception.
 Too many graduates realize that there are several buildings that they have never entered or didn’t even know existed!
 Seriously, if you’ve completed your time in the freshman dorms and you’re still unfamiliar with the campus layout, just take a few hours and go for a nice, long walk.
 If your friends ask you where the career center or main cafeteria is and no one knows the answer, then you’re doing it wrong.
 Also, get to know the city of Akron itself, because college towns are generally well-intertwined between the campus and the surrounding city.